 This is a couple of years old — but is still good news: Native Plants Increase property values.
 “This past April, the American Society of Landscape Architects released its 2018 Residential Landscape Architecture Trends Survey, a members’ annual rating of the expected popularity of design elements.
 For the sixth year in a row, native plantsContinue reading “Native Plants Popular Design”

 I am a strong supporter of native plants for birds.
 The native plant promotion system we developed in our club has been very successful – 45% of members have planted native plants.
-It is also at this site: https://ornithologycenter.com/freeplans/ However, building a bird friendly yard with native plants is different than planting native generally.
-LetContinue reading “Native Plants for Birds: It’s A Different Strategy”
+It is also at this site: https://ornithologycenter.com/freeplans/ Doug Tallamy warns that native plants can create “ecological traps.”
+He calls on those of usContinue reading “Native Plants for Birds: It’s A Different Strategy”

 Will Our Native Plant Efforts Not Help Birds?
 “This is critical strategic thinking” Doug Tallamy.
 Deadly window strikes may offset any gains from native plantings.